cherrystz/MahaSanook/README.md

 # MahaSanook

 MahaSanook is the iOS project from my class (Object-Oriented Programming).
 This app is can play chess games, chat apps (JSQMessages), and the Member system.
 By inspiration, passion, and practice the iOS Skills.
+So it created by UIKit Framework.

 ## Third-Party Libraries